MaNaa04/GitHub_ID_finder/README.md

 ## 🌐 Deployment

-The application is deployed on Netlify.
+The application is deployed on Vercel.
 To deploy your own version:

 1. Build the project:
 ```bash